plantnet/malpolon/examples/poverty/README.md

 The LandSat patches are looked for in the `example/poverty/dataset` directory, and they are loaded based on  a `PovertyDataModule` and `MSDataset` (cf. [python file](datamodule/landsat_poverty.py) ).
 They are to be downloaded beforehand in a TIF format and placed in the `dataset` directory.
+The images were downloaded from the Google Earth Engine platform and preprocessed using [this method](https://github.com/mpa-poverty/2-mpa/tree/main/preprocessing).

 ## Usage

 Examples are **ready-to-use scripts** that can be executed by a simple Python command.
 Every data, model and training parameters are specified in a `.yaml` configuration file located in the `config/` directory.
+As stated in the previous section, the data needs to be downloaded and placed in the `dataset` directory.

 ### Training